APZelos/blamer.nvim/README.md

 You can toggle blamer on/off with the `:BlamerToggle` command.

-If the current directory is not a git repository the blamer will be automatically disabled.
+If the current file is not belong to a git repository, the blamer will be temporarily disabled, util next time enter a buffer which in a git repository.

 Default: `0`